politrons/PerformanceDSL/README.md

 ![My image](src/main/resources/img/Gatling-logo.png)

-An open souce library that provide a Http client DSL based on [Free monads](http://eed3si9n.com/learning-scalaz/Free+Monad.html) of [ScalaZ](https://github.com/scalaz/scalaz).
+An open souce library that provide a Performance DSL based on [Gatling](https://gatling.io/) framework to provide the performance test engine.
-It´s using also [Gatling](https://gatling.io/) framework to provide the performance test engine.
+It´s using also[Free monads](http://eed3si9n.com/learning-scalaz/Free+Monad.html) of [ScalaZ](https://github.com/scalaz/scalaz).

 ## Use